winniec228/Business-Analytics-Nanodegree-Project/README.md

 In this project, I queried a digital music store database to answer more complex business questions by performing

-     • Basic SQL commands including SELECT,FROM, WHERE, and corresponding logical operators(LIKE, IN, NOT, AND & BETWEEN and OR)
+     • Basic SQL commands including SELECT,FROM, WHERE, and logical operators(LIKE, IN, NOT, AND & BETWEEN and OR)
      • Combining data tables using SQL joins
      • Aggregating data in SQL including COUNT, SUM, MIN, MAX and AVERAGE
      • Writing WHERE, GROUP BY, DISTINCT and HAVING
-     • Utilizing CASE and DATE functions as well as CONCAT, CAST and COALESCE
      • Using Subquries

+This course also covers SQL funtions with DATE, CASE, POSION & STRPOS, CONCAT, CAST, COALESCE and window functions with PARTITION.

 ### [Data Visualization]
 Learn to apply design and visualization principles to create impactful data visualizations, build data dashboards, and tell stories with data.